Pet Owners

 Internal Medicine

-If your pet has been referred to our Internal Medicine team for a chronic condition and you are not wanting to make the journey initially to us, then a telephone consultation may be possible as the first stage to diagnose your pet's condition.
+If your pet has been referred to our Internal Medicine team for a chronic condition and you do not want to make the journey initially to us, then a telephone consultation may be possible as the first stage to diagnosing and treating your pet's condition.

-Please discuss this with your vet to see if this is advisable.
+Please discuss with your local vet to see if this is advisable and/or appropriate.

 Please note there will be another fee if your pet is admitted into the hospital.